-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 Whatever people think, there's no question that her strong-mindedness certainly meant she left her mark on British politics.

-She has been sitting on the throne for 66 years, making her the world's longest serving monarch ever.
-She has seen the country through good times and bad, as well as sitting with 12 different prime ministers.
+She has been sitting on the throne for almost 70 years, making her the world's longest serving monarch.
+She has seen the country through good times and bad, as well as sitting with 14 different prime ministers.
 Phew!

 She was just 25 years old when her father died and the crown was passed on to her - and she has been in the spotlight almost every day of her life.